 Pigs, and less often cattle sheep

 Carboxyactractyloside, a sulfated glycoside, is present in high concentration in the burs and the 2-leafed cotyledon stage.
 Toxicity disappears by the 4-leaf stage, and is not present in the mature plant.
 The liver appears to be the primary target organ.
 Fatalities occur when 0.75% to 3.0% body weight of cotyledons are consumed.
 The toxin is a potent inhibitor of oxidative phosphorylation by inhibiting the Adenine Nucleotide Translocase (ANT).

 Cockleburs are annual, bushy weeds 2-5 feet tall, with stout stems, often with red spots.
 The leaves are large, rough, glandular, triangular from 2-14 inches long and 1-8 inches wide.
 Flowers are produced in the leaf axils, the inconspicuous male flowers being clustered at the top, with the larger female flowers towards the base.
 The characteristic oval burs are covered by hooked spines.
 Each bur contains 2 seeds which can remain fertile for years.

 Vomiting and abdominal pain.
 The spiny burs are also a mechanical source of injury to animals causing oral injury when consumed.

 Supportive therapy may attempted.
 Mineral oil via stomach tube may help in decreasing further absorption of the toxin.

 Severe depression, ataxia, recumbency and convulsions.
 Apparent blindness and brain lesions have been observed.

 Granular and hyaline casts are common in the urine due to renal tubular nephrosis

-The burs also cause economic losses to the wood producer because they become tangled in the fleece.
+The burs also cause economic losses to the wool producer because they become tangled in the fleece.

-Acute hepatitis as indicated by marked elevation of serum liver enzymes.
-Severe hypoglcemia is a common finding in acute cocklebur poisoning.
+Acute hepatocellular necrosis as indicated by marked elevation of serum liver enzymes.
+Severe hypoglycemia is a common finding in acute cocklebur poisoning.

 Elevated liver enzymes, severe hypoglycemia, granular casts in the urine.
-Acute, diffuse centrolobular and paracentral coagulative liver necrosis is typical.
+Acute, diffuse centrilobular and paracentral to panlobular coagulative necrosis in the liver is typical.